Headache /

 Secondary Headaches

 Secondary headaches are when the headache is a symptom of an underlying disease.
-The Neurologist will direct an appropriate workup to find and address the process causing the headache.
-This is less common than primary headaches, but there is great importance in discovering the underlying cause promptly.
+The Neurologist directs an appropriate workup to find and address the process causing the headache.
+Although secondary headaches are less common than primary headaches, it is crucial to discover the underlying cause promptly.

 Migraine